CreativeTechGuy/no-bad-alchs/README.md

 * Alch Value Margin - A number (default 0) to be added to the GE value.
     * Example: 100 means the alch value must be at least 100 coins more than the GE value
     * Example: -250 means the alch value can be at most -250 coins less than the GE value
+* Min Alch Value - A number (default 0) causing items with alch values lower than this to be always hidden.
 * Include Rune Cost - Automatically adds the cost of 1 nature and 5 fire runes to the GE value.
 * Hide Untradeables - Items without GE value will be always hidden.